bhauman/figwheel-main/docs/tutorial.md

 Automatically reloading code on save makes a significant impact on one's workflow.

-#### Feedback is King
+## Feedback is King

 We'll take a look at the ways in which Figwheel provides feedback while you are working.

-Now we have a workflow where our files are being watched and compiled as we work on them, we have an opportunity to detect syntax/compile errors earlier than if we waited to reload by hand.
+When we have a workflow where our files are being watched and compiled as we work on them, we have an opportunity to detect syntax/compile errors earlier than if we waited to reload by hand.

 Figwheel provides feedback for compile time errors and warnings in the REPL and in the browser.

+####  REPL Feedback

 To experience this, arrange your REPL terminal and editor windows so that they are side by side.